 Graduate Outcomes Survey-Longitudinal

 The Graduate Outcomes Survey - Longitudinal (GOS-L) is one component of the Quality Indicators for Learning and Teaching (QILT) suite of surveys.
 The GOS-L is a follow-up to the Graduate Outcomes Survey (GOS) and is the largest Australian longitudinal study of graduates.
-The research is being conducted for the Australian Government Department of Education, Skills and Employment by the Social Research Centre.
+The research is being conducted for the Australian Government Department of Education by the Social Research Centre.

 Please click on the headings below to reveal further information.